 FCKEditor is named for Frederico Caldeira Knabben, the original creator and the leader of the team that supports and enhances the product (see team page).
 General Information FCKEditor is an HTML text editor with many of the functionalities provided in desktop editors, including spell checking, source formatting, table manipulation, anchor insertion, link creation and image insertion.
 FCKEditor is an open source effort, and is available for free under the GNU Lesser General Public License.
-Both source code and distribution packages are available at the FCKEditor website.
-CoexEdit has been integrated and tested using FCKEditor 2.0 RC2, which we make available from our website, but it is likely that subsequent Genii Warranty Genii Software does not guarantee the availability, viability or stability of any third party product.
+Both source code and distribution packages are available at the FCKEditor website, but we have a customized version of FCKEditor 2.6.3 which we make available from our website.
+This customized version allows local image import, local file attachment, doclink creation and link hotspot creation, so it is advisable to use the customized version.
+Additionally, we have provided a zipped version of the files which have been modified, so if you have your own customizations, you can integrate our customizations easily.
+Genii Warranty Genii Software does not guarantee the availability, viability or stability of any third party product.
 FCKEditor is used as a convenient, free HTML web editor, but our use in samples and documentation does not constitute an endorsement or warranty about the performance of the FCKEditor software.
 Use at your own risk.
-Implementation The implementation we have provided in the FCKEditor with CoexEdit sample database (FCKEditorCXE.nsf) assumes that the FCKEditor source code has been installed on your Domino server in the data/domino/html/FCKEditor directory, starting with the Domino data directory.
+Implementation The implementation we have provided in the CoexEdit Integration database (CXEIntegration.nsf) assumes that the customzied FCKEditor source code has been installed on your Domino server in the data/domino/html/FCKeditor directory, starting with the Domino data directory.
 This implementation uses the subform approach (See Section 4 - Implementation), with an HTMLBodyContent field computed to include the FCKEditor references to style sheets and other resources used by the editor.
 FCKEditor has three additional features which will be incorporated in other editors soon.
-These are the ability to import local images, the ability to create file attachments (but not two of the same name in this version), and the ability to create doclinks and linkhotspots if an appropriate form and view are defined in your database.
+These are the ability to import local images, the ability to create file attachments (but not two of the same name in this version), and the ability to create doclinks and link hotspots if an appropriate form and view are defined in your database.
+CoexEdit Version 2.1 is optimized to work with FCKeditor Version 2.6.3 or above, and that is the basis for our customizations.
 Limitations There are very few limitations with FCKEditor, which is currently our preferred open source web editor.
-One is that file attachments made from FCKEditor must not have the same name, which will be addressed in a subsequent version.
+One is that file attachments made from FCKEditor must have at least a single space between them.
 A second is that doclinks and link hotspots must be made from the current database.
-That will also be addressed in a seubsequent version of CoexEdit.
+That will also be addressed in a subsequent version of CoexEdit.

 Appendix B - TinyMCE Integration details for the "TinyMCE" web editor.